Become an Education Center

-The Base Medical program is ideal for a variety of organizations, including for profit, larger non-profit groups, and smaller volunteer Search and Rescue (SAR) teams.
+The Base Medical education center program is ideal for a wide variety of organizations, including for-profit and non-profit groups, in-person and virtual education centers, mountaineering and hiking groups, and Search and Rescue (SAR) teams.

 Certifying as a Base Medical Education Center will empower your organization to provide high-quality, standardized wilderness medicine education that is affordable, sustainable, and even profitable.
 Your organization can provide a WFA certification to your members for as low as $65 per member.
 The process of certifying as a Base Medical Certified Education Center requires at least one member of the organization to certify as a Base Medical Instructor.